In partnership with the Urban Zen Foundation, UCLA Health offers a unique Eastern healing program designed to enhance the care of our patients.

 For further reading on the positive effects and alternative medicines, please click here.

-UZ services are available to inpatients (those hospitalized within the UCLA Health).
+UZIT services are available to inpatients (those hospitalized within UCLA Health).
 Currently, it is not offered to outpatients or any outpatient referrals.

-If you are interested in receiving UZ therapy from a certified Urban Zen Integrative Therapist (UZIT), please follow the instructions below:
+If you are interested in receiving UZIT therapy from a certified Urban Zen Integrative Therapist (UZIT), please follow the instructions below:

 Inpatients: Simply make the request to your nurse or physician at any time during your hospitalization.

-If your nurse or physician approves you for the therapy, they will submit a written request to the UZIT in your unit/clinic.
-If a UZIT is not available, the request will be faxed to Rehab Services and an available UZIT will be dispatched.
+If your nurse or physician approves you for the therapy, they will submit a request to the UZIT in your unit/clinic.
+If a UZIT is not available, a request will be faxed to Rehab Services and an available UZIT will be dispatched.

-To learn more about how you can support the Urban Zen Integrative Therapy program at UCLA, contact Brian Loew at email@example.com.
+To learn more about how you can support the Urban Zen Integrative Therapy program at UCLA, contact Ellen Haddigan at firstname.lastname@example.org.

 To make a gift to the Urban Zen Integrative Therapy Program, please click here.
-Your gift will help support will provide the training of doctors, nurses, and other caregivers in practices that encourage optimal healing.
+Your gift will help support providing the training of doctors, nurses, and other caregivers in practices that encourage optimal healing.

 Donna Karan's Urban Zen Foundation